carpentries-incubator/cwl-novice-tutorial/_episodes/02-shell_to_cwl.md

                           missing required field `inputs`
 ~~~
 {: .output}
-`cwl-runner` has noted that we are missing an `inputs` field, so we will add this also to our script (again as an empty list):
+`cwltool` has noted that we are missing an `inputs` field, so we will add this also to our script (again as an empty list):
 ~~~
 cwlVersion: v1.2
 class: CommandLineTool